-This document is a supplement to the prospectus dated 1 December, 2022 (the "Prospectus") as amended by way of a first addendum dated 8 December, 2023, a second addendum dated 15 March, 2024 and a third addendum dated 18 June, 2024 issued by Algebris UCITS Funds plc (the "Company"), forms part of the Prospectus and should be read in conjunction with the Prospectus.
+This document is a supplement to the prospectus dated 1 December, 2022 (the "Prospectus") issued by Algebris UCITS Funds plc (the "Company"), forms part of the Prospectus and should be read in conjunction with the Prospectus.
 Investors' attention is drawn, in particular, to the risk factors contained in the section of the Prospectus entitled "Risk Factors".
+Investors should note that an investment in the Fund should not constitute a substantial proportion of an investment portfolio and may not be appropriate for all investors.
 Capitalised terms shall have the same meaning herein as in the Prospectus, except where the context otherwise requires.